ShadowfootNZ/Ingress-Beta-Progress/README.md

 # Ingress +β Progress Tracker

-A small, client-side progress tracker for the Ingress +β event.
-Test it out: https://ShadowfootNZ.github.io/Ingress-Beta-Progress/
-Enter your current score and the page will show days remaining, remaining bounty points, and how far you are from Bronze / Silver / Gold targets.
+A small, client-side progress tracker for the Ingress +β event.  https://ShadowfootNZ.github.io/Ingress-Beta-Progress/ Enter your current score and the page will show days remaining, remaining bounty points, and how far you are from Bronze / Silver / Gold targets.

 Features